 Not Sure Ask – We Answer Our Phones

 ClickAway Computer repairs home and business computers, phones and networks as well as provided managed IT services for Northern California residents and companies.
 ClickAway services are affordable and are done to the highest standards.
 Our free diagnosis before you pay is a favorite among our 750,000 customers.
 ClickAway also rents computers and recovers lost files and data from all types of electronics.
-Just watch the technology problems our technicians solve every day.
+Just opens in a new windowClickAway Repairs Computers the technology problems our technicians solve every day.